 The partnership model has a contractually defined exit mechanism.
 The partner holds put options that grant them the right to sell their non-controlling shares to Zebra in two windows annually and with a one-year notice period at redemption prices based on contractually defined EBITDA multiples.
 At the same time, Zebra holds call options to acquire the partner’s shareholding, which are exercisable based on contractually defined EBITDA multiples.
 For accounting purposes, Zebra is considered to have control over the partnerships, and they are therefore fully consolidated.
 The only exception is the Japanese joint venture, which is therefore not consolidated.

 It is part of Zebra’s strategy to take full ownership of the local operating companies when this is assessed to be more beneficial than the partner model.
-Zebra operates companies in Denmark, Sweden, Finland, Iceland, Faeroe Islands, Southeast and Northern England, Scotland, Ireland and Northern Ireland, the Netherlands, Poland, Northern Italy, United States, Germany as well as a large part of Spain including areas around Barcelona, Madrid, Mallorca and Valencia.
+Zebra operates companies in Denmark, Sweden, Norway, Finland, Iceland, Southeast and Northern England, Scotland, Ireland and Northern Ireland, the Netherlands, Poland, Northern Italy, parts of France, United States, Germany as well as a large part of Spain including areas around Barcelona, Madrid, Mallorca and Valencia.